Crib Goch

 Crib Goch forms the northern half of the Snowdon Horseshoe, which continues on past the summit and over Y Lliwedd.

-There are a couple of good accounts of the Crib Goch route on this external BMC website and on this one.
+There are a couple of good accounts of the Crib Goch route on this external BMC website and also on this one.

 The new Crib Goch warning signs